10 Must-Haves for Home Health Occupational Therapy

 It’s much better to play it safe and bring these items every time to ensure you’re protected from whatever may be lurking on surfaces.

-These items can add up in price fast, so try to make sure you get as much as you can from your home health company as you shouldn’t have to pay for these items out of your own pocket.
+Stocking up on just these items can add up in price fast, so try to make sure you get as much as you can from your home health company.
+This way you won’t have to pay for them out of your own pocket.

 4. Folding Step Stool